Can stress increase our sensitivity to pain?

 Stress is a human reaction to social or environmental experiences which are perceived as overwhelming, creating a stress response in the brain which is sent to the body.

 Why do we get stressed?

 - Unpredictability.
 An experience you were unprepared for and/or have little time to prepare for.
-For example, a big task is dropped on you at work with an urgent deadline.
+For example, a big task that has been dropped on you at work with an urgent deadline.

 - Threat to the ego.
 Someone or something is challenging you as a person.
-For example, someone is questioning your methods of performing a task or is trying to physically intimidate you.
+For example, someone questions your methods of performing a task or tries to physically intimidate you.

 - Sense of control.
 An experience which makes you feel out of control.
 For example, you or someone you love has an illness or injury which you feel unable to do anything about.